Burd Haward Architects

 Planning and Development of site wide design for upwards development of existing houses.

-A new build mixed-use development providing a recital hall, café/bar, restaurant and studio apartments on a compact urban site.
+An award-winning mixed-use development comprising a 120-seat recital hall, a café/bar, restaurant and three studio apartments situated on a compact urban site in Camden Town, London NW1.

-Competition winning bid for 375 new homes at Upton on the outskirts of Northampton, in collaboration with HTA, Ramboll WhitbyBird Sustainability Consultants and Bellway Homes.
+Competition winning bid for 375 new homes at Upton on the outskirts of Northampton.

 Rochester Riverside

-Competition winning bid for 600 new homes on the Thames Gateway, in collaboration with HTA, Crest Nicholson and Bioregional Quintain.
+Competition winning scheme for 600 new homes on the Thames Gateway.